Mickey Callaway

 Michael Christopher Callaway (born May 13, 1975) is an American professional baseball coach and former pitcher in Major League Baseball (MLB).
 He played in MLB for the Tampa Bay Devil Rays, Anaheim Angels, and Texas Rangers and in the KBO League for the Hyundai Unicorns.
 He was the manager of the New York Mets from 2018 through 2019 and coach for the Cleveland Indians and Los Angeles Angels.
-He is currently serving as the pitching coach for the Acereros de Monclova of the Mexican League.

 On May 26, 2021, following an investigation into allegations of sexual harassment spanning much of his career as a manager and coach, Callaway was banned from Major League Baseball through at least the end of the 2022 season.

 Early life

 Callaway attended Germantown High School in Germantown, Tennessee, where he played baseball and basketball.
 Callaway was drafted out of high school in the 16th round of the 1993 Major League Baseball Draft by the San Francisco Giants but did not sign.
 Callaway attended the University of Mississippi, where he played college baseball for the Ole Miss Rebels.